feedback-house/developer-portal/docs/api-business-division-get.md

 > This field can and should be used as **primary key** to detect if Business Division will be created or updated when using the Update or create API [business division Update or Create](./api-business division-update-or-create)

 #### `name` [String]
-The business division fullname.
+The business division name.
 This field is required.

 #### `responsibles` [[UserId]]